Aniruddh-Mallya/PyDev/README.md

 ## 2. Space Wars:

 ### Intro
 The 2D space game Space Wars is inspired by the classic arcade game Asteroids (1979).
-It's simple game by today's standards, but was still immensely popular during its time.
-In the game, the player controls a Spaceship.
+It's a simple game by today's standards, but was still immensely popular during its time.
+In the game, the player controls a spaceship.
 Large asteroids spawn randomly on the screen with random velocities.
 The player's goal is to destroy these asteroids before they strike the player's ship.

 ### Rules
-This is a single-player game where te player controls a Spaceship using certain keys.
-The Spaceship is controlled via four buttons: two buttons that rotate the spaceship clockwise or counterclockwise (independent of its current velocity), a thrust button that accelerates the ship in its forward direction and a fire button that shoots missiles.
+This is a single-player game where the player controls a spaceship using certain keys.
+The Spaceship is controlled via four buttons: two buttons that rotate the spaceship clockwise or counterclockwise (independent of its current velocity), a thrust button that speeds up the ship in its forward direction and a fire button that shoots missiles.
 It's programmed to keep track of the score and lives remaining.

 ### Keys
 - To start the game, we left-click on 'Start new game'.